MicrosoftDocs/dataexplorer-docs/data-explorer/monitor-batching-ingestion.md

 ## Batching stages

 The stages described in this section apply to all batching ingestions.
-For Azure Event Grid, Azure Event Hubs, Azure IoT Hub and Cosmos db ingestions, before the data is queued for ingestion a *data connection* gets the data from external sources and performs an initial data rearrangement.
+For Azure Event Grid, Azure Event Hubs, Azure IoT Hub and Cosmos DB ingestions, before the data is queued for ingestion a *data connection* gets the data from external sources and performs an initial data rearrangement.

 Batching ingestion occurs in stages: